bcgov/FAIB_MSYT_overview/README.md

 ## FAIB MSYT Process
 ### Description and Usage

+This provides an overview of the FAIB MSYT process.
+It is not intended to be stand alone bu tinteanded to give a general overview of the process.

 The code in this GitHub is open-source and provides a transparent record of the FAIB MSYT process.
 Anyone is free to download.
 However, this is not a self-contained piece of software.